wot-oss/proposal/README.md

 - Be collaborative and critically constructive

-- Be Respectful and careful of the words you choose.
+- Be respectful and careful of the words you choose.
-  Any form of discrimination, harrasment, menace or posting of sensitive content are not tolerated.
+  Any form of discrimination, harrasment, menace or posting of sensitive content is not tolerated.

 - Be open, and when others disagree with your opinion, try to understand why